 The trip from Seljalandsfoss Falls to Reykjavik is straightforward.
 Most visitors to Iceland arrive in Reykjavik and take the Ring Road Nr 1 — the island’s major road that travels around it and is known as the Ring Road.

 After that, Seljalandsfoss is very close.
-Cross the road and walk for about 10 minutes following a path that goes in the valley between two mountains until you reach it.
+Cross the road and walk for about 10 minutes following a path in the valley between two mountains until you reach it.
 The waterfall is 60 meters high and can be seen from different angles, but the most beautiful view is when looking at it from behind.

 What to Pack for Seljalandsfoss